AirshipCMS/Airship-Foundation-Starter-Project/README.md

 - `/compartments/templates/root.html`
 - `/compartments/assets/scripts` (these are base Foundation scripts, may need to be updated if Foundation has released newer versions)

-If you have `public make` turned on for a collection, you will need:
-- `/compartments/layouts/airmail.html`
-- `/compartments/airmail/contact-form_email.html`
-The file name for for the airmail template depends on your collection name.

-If you have eCommerce enabled, you will need:
-- `/compartments/layouts/airmail.html`
-- `/compartments/airmail/invoice.html`
-- `/compartments/airmail/receipt.html`
-- `/compartments/airmail/shipment.html`
-These files must be named exactly as shown.

 3.Run `npm install` and `bower install` to install dependencies.

 4.Copy the contents of `/bower_components/foundation_sites/scss/settings/_settings.scss` into `/scss/partials/_foundation_settings.scss`.